CS180-spring/cs180-21-l/README.md

 ## Project Description

 The system will consist of a database of movies, and perhaps eventually TV shows.
 In addition to the movie title and rating, the database will include the cast, genre, as well as director.
-Users will be able to manipulate the database to view fields they find relevant.
+The database will be managed through a front-end GUI, where CRUD operations can be executed.
+CRUD operations can also be performed in the command line as well.

 ## Team Members